mrakgr/The-Spiral-Language/readme.md

             ) network
 ```

-`init_parallel` extends on the standard `init` by also allocating the layer a Cuda stream which can be used to execute layers in parallel.
+`init_parallel` extends on the standard `init` by also allocating a Cuda stream and storing it into the layer which can be used to execute layers in parallel.

 ```
     inl run x d s =